Colonial Williamsburg Teacher Institute

 - June 22-28, 2015

 To receive more information about the Teacher Institute, contact:

 Fax: (757) 565-8222

 Tuition: $2,200.
-Includes a double-occupancy room in the Colonial Houses and Taverns, three meals a day, local transportation during the Institute, tours, evening programs, admissions to program-specific local historic sites, and educational materials.
-[Note: Teachers who would like a single room may pay a single room rate.]
+Includes a double-occupancy room in the Colonial Houses and Taverns, three meals a day, local transportation during the Institute, tours, evening programs, admissions to program-specific local historic sites and educational materials.
+[Note: Teachers who would like their own room pay an additional fee.]

-- Participant’s Guide to the Colonial Williamsburg Teacher Institute 2014
+- Participant’s Guide to the Colonial Williamsburg Teacher Institute 2015

 - How Do I Find the Shillings to Attend the Colonial Williamsburg Teacher Institute?